azerothcore/acore-docker/README.md

 *NOTE: to unlock 100% power of AzerothCore, please use the [main repo](https://github.com/azerothcore/azerothcore-wotlk) and [compile it by your self](https://www.azerothcore.org/wiki/Installation)!*

-Despite using the [GM commands](https://www.azerothcore.org/wiki/GM-Commands) to operate within the CLI or in game, you have the flexibility to extend your server with the following techniques:
+Despite using the [GM commands](https://www.azerothcore.org/wiki/GM-Commands) to operate within the CLI or in game, you have the flexibility to extend/configure your server with the following techniques:

+### Change your docker configurations with the environment variables

+Within the `/conf/dist` folder you can find a sample of the `.env` file which you can copy inside the root folder of this project to change certain `docker-compose` configurations, such as changing the ports of your docker services or the volumes path etc.

+Check the comments inside that file to understand how to use those variables.
 ### Extends the default docker-compose

 With the combination of the [docker-compose.override](https://docs.docker.com/compose/extends/) and the environment variables available to configure